-It is a common sight over the summer holidays to see both parents and grandparents bringing their young children to the course, in an effort to expose them to the sport they themselves are so passionate about.
+It is a common sight over the summer holidays to see both parents and grandparents bringing their young children to the course, to expose them to the sport they are so passionate about.

 It is often done in a very casual fashion – as it should be – with the youngster being given two clubs, a putter and an iron.
 They follow in tow to the driving range and putting greens, and on occasion will even ride the course on the power cart, stepping off to make an occasional swing.

 Are they going to be right or left-handed?

 The most common question I get this time of year is “how do I know if they are going to be right or left-handed?”

 Unfortunately, there is absolutely no definitive way to determine which hand they are going to be, as there has been no direct link or correlation established to any other sport or activity.
 They have done numerous studies and all have been fruitless.